-Follow the guide here to create a new access grant key to use with the website bucket you created previously.
+Follow the guide here to create both new access grant keys to use with the website bucket you created previously.

 Step 5: Download and Run Uplink Binary

-Use the “import” command to associate the access grant key (txt file) with the Uplink binary.
+Use the “import” command to associate the access grant key (txt file you created in Step 3) with the Uplink binary.

 Step 6: Using Uplink, Generate DNS Info